simpsot/ChildCareConnectDotNet/replit.md

 To publish the application, click the "Deploy" button in Replit.

 ## Recent Changes

+### Household Member Management (Dec 3, 2024)
+- Upgraded from .NET 8 to .NET 9.0.302
+- Added Relationship and HouseholdMember models
+- Created RelationshipService and HouseholdMemberService for data access
+- Renamed `children` column to `household_size` in clients table
+- Added `relationships` table with 8 default relationship types
+- Added `household_members` table linked to clients with relationships
+- Redesigned AddClient.razor with dynamic household member rows
+- Auto-selection of first eligible manager as Case Manager
+- Dynamic form updates based on household size selection

 ### Task Management Feature (Dec 1, 2024)
 - Added TaskItem, Tag, and TaskTag models for task management